stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

    a `Monoid` constraint.)

 5. Do the same as in Exercise 4, but for non-empty vectors.
-How does a vector's non-emptyness affect the output type?
+How does a vector's non-emptiness affect the output type?

 6. Given an initial value of type `a` and a function `a -> a`, we'd like to generate `Vect`s of `a`s, the first value of